JetBrains/kotlin-web-site/docs/topics/object-declarations.md

 ```
 {kotlin-runnable="true"}

-The name of the `companion object` can be omitted, in which case the name `Companion` will be used:
+The name of the `companion object` can be omitted, in which case the name `Companion` is used:

 ```kotlin
 class User(val name: String) {